top of page

 Why This Matters

 Research consistently shows that early intervention and education are critical to breaking cycles of violence.
-Conversations about healthy relationships help young people recognise red flags before abuse escalates, and support them to seek help sooner
+Conversations about healthy relationships help young people recognize red flags before abuse escalates.
+They support them in seeking help sooner.

 At Broken to Brilliant, our survivor-led mission is to walk alongside those who have experienced domestic violence as they recover, heal, and rebuild.
 Resources like these wheels are practical tools that can prevent harm, empower survivors, and reduce the long-term impacts of abuse.